Pascal Cagni

 Pascal Cagni, born on October 28, 1961, in Cernay, Alsace, is a French business executive.
 Between 2000 and 2012, he was Apple's vice president of Europe, the Middle East, and Africa.
-Cagni is the founder and president of entrepreneurial platform C4 Industries and president of Maison Lelièvre.
+Cagni is the founder and president of entrepreneurial platform C4 Industries and president of Maison Lelièvre, Faïencerie de Gien, and Duvivier Canapés 1840.
 In 2017, he was appointed chairman of the board of directors of the Business France French government agency and Ambassador Delegate for International Investments by French President Emmanuel Macron.
 He was reappointed to this position in May 2025.

 Biography

 Youth, education and private life

 Born on October 28, 1961, in Cernay (Haut Rhin), Pascal Cagni studied at the Lycée Scheurer-Kestner in Thann.
 According to the French newspaper DNA, "he grew up in a multicultural environment, combining the rigor and seriousness of Alsace with the creativity of his Lombard Italian origins".

 He is a graduate of the Paris Institute of Political Studies (Sciences Po) public service section (1984), the Paris School of Advanced Business Studies (HEC Paris MBA, class of 1986) and the University of Strasbourg III Robert Schumann in business law (1984).

 He completed the Executive Program for Growing Companies (EPGC) at Stanford University in 1997 and was an auditor for the 63rd National Session of the Institute of Higher National Defense Studies (IHEDN) in 2010.

 He is married with four children: Inès, Diane, Paul, Charles.